ispeakcomputer/kubernetes_superuser/README.md

-# Kubernetes Commnad Alias file, quick Privilege Escalation, Get Ip lists For Quick CLI Scripts
+# Kubernetes Commnad Alias file, Privilege Escalation, Ip lists For Quick CLI Scripts

 Put this code in your **~/.bash_rc** file.